-A: Person applying for registration under the Licensed Plumber Category and the Qualified plumbers Category should have passed the relevant trade test as specified in the Manpower training act section 28 or 13 and/or have obtained a plumber qualification in terms of the Skills Development Act.
+A: A person applying for registration under the Licensed Plumber Category and the Qualified plumbers Category should have passed the relevant trade test as specified in the Manpower Training Act – section 28 or 13 and/or have obtained a plumbing qualification in terms of the Skills Development Act.
 The problem however arises that currently many qualified plumbers do not know or understand the laws, regulations and standards that govern the installation of plumbing works and this leads to poor installations which results in health and safety issues for the consumer and the strain that poor installations put on our water and sewage systems.

 In saying this how could the PIRB issue Plumbing Certificates of Compliance to qualified plumbers who do not understand the plumbing laws, regulations or standards let alone qualified plumbers who are unable to read or write.
 The integrity of the PIRB’s Plumbing Certificate of Compliance will be totally compromised if this was done.
 It was for this reason a Licensed Plumber was created.
-To obtain this category of registration the qualified plumber must obtain the updated copies of the SANS standards and bylaws; SANS 10252 – 1(2012), SANS 10254 (2012), SANS 10106 (2006), SANS 1307 (2012), SANS 1352 (2012), SANS 10400- P, W, R, S, T would be required to sit an open book theory assessment within 12 months after been registered on this category.
-Only Licensed Plumbers may purchase and issue certificates of compliance.
+To obtain this category of registration the qualified plumber must obtain the updated copies of the SANS standards and bylaws; SANS 10252 – 1(2012), SANS 10254 (2012), SANS 10106 (2006), SANS 1307 (2012), SANS 1352 (2012), SANS 10400.
+Only Licensed Plumbers may purchase and issue PIRB Certificates of Compliance.

 Q: I have lost my Qualification documents/certificate, can I still register?

 A: If you have lost your certificate you may still register.
-Just forward a covering letter with your application form explaining the situation.
+Forward a covering letter with your application form explaining the situation.
 It must however be noted that even though you have lost your actual certificate the PIRB will still have to verify that you have obtained the qualification.

 Q: I have sent in my qualification and it is not accepted by the PIRB, why is this?

 A: The PIRB does not accept or recognise any plumbing qualifications outside of the South African National Qualifications Framework (NQF).
-Further, the PIRB will verify the authenticity of the qualification with the relevant authorisation body.
-If the qualification cannot be verified, the application will need to make the necessary arrangements make the necessary arrangements with the relevant authorisation body or training provider.
+Furthermore, the PIRB will verify the authenticity of the qualification with the relevant authorisation body.
+If the qualification cannot be verified, the applicant will need to make the necessary arrangements with the relevant authorisation body or training provider.

 Q: Do you accept a foreign plumbing qualification?